kex1k/radarr-safe-mover/PROJECT_CONTEXT.md

 ## Solution
 A single-page web application that:
 1. Lists movies on SSD via Radarr API
-2. Queues movies for transfer
+2. Queues movies for transfer with real-time status tracking
-3. Copies files with minimal system impact (ionice/nice)
+3. Copies files with minimal system impact (rsync + ionice/nice)
-4. Verifies integrity with SHA256 checksums
+4. Verifies integrity with SHA256 checksums (with progress reporting)
 5. Updates Radarr automatically with new paths
+6. Finds and manages leftover files not tracked by Radarr
+7. Re-copies missing files from SSD to HDD
+8. Emergency queue clearing for stuck operations

 ## Technical Architecture